StackVista/stackstate-docs/setup/agent/linux.md

 ### Supported versions

-StackState Agent is tested to run on the Linux versions listed below with 64bit architecture.
+Rancher Observability Agent is tested to run on the Linux versions listed below with 64bit architecture.
 Note that host data for network connections between processes and containers \(including network traffic telemetry\) can only be retrieved for OS versions with a network tracer \(kernel version 4.3.0 or higher\):

 | Platform | Minimum version | Notes |
 | :--- | :--- | :--- |